PaulRitaldato1/ThreadPool/README.md

 # ThreadPool
-Header only thread pool that is easy to use, returns futures to get return values, and accepts functions with arguments.
+Header only thread pool.
+Returns futures to get return values, and accepts functions with arguments.
 ## Usage
 Simply instantiate a pool like any other class